 Growing Marijuana Guide – Harvesting At The Right Time.
-Many grower care for their plants for many months, have great plants and then make the mistake of not catching the right harvest time.
+Many growers care for their plants for many months, have great plants, and then make the mistake of not catching the right harvest time.
 Here I want to give some tips on how to get the best results.

 How Do You Know When To Harvest Marijuana?